 Serial data in OpenZL

 Let's start with a simple example.
-We will use the CLI to compress a file named myfile.txt
+We will use the CLI to compress a file named lorem_ipsum.txt using the serial compression profile.

-option allows you to select a predefined compression profile.
-In this case, we are using the serial
+--profile option allows you to select a predefined compression profile.
+In this case, we are using the serial profile, which is suited for serial data.

 More about profiles: Under the hood, a

-is simply a pre-configured OpenZL graph.
+profileis simply a pre-configured OpenZL graph.
 Since we did not do any ACE training, the graph contains a single Zstd node.
 Other profiles contain more complex graphs, as we will see later.

 Numeric data in OpenZL

 Now let's try to compress a file of numbers.
-We have preconfigured profile called le-i32
+We have preconfigured profile called le-i32 that takes advantage of fixed-width structure of integer data to compress better than byte-wise LZ.
+In this example, we will compress a small sample of integers from the ERA5 dataset.

 For comparison, we can try compressing the same output with serial.